JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 Firstly, the question of how to interpret the columns and rows of a matrix of inputs is resolved.
-Users _must_ wrap matrix which represent collections of inputs in either a `ColVecs` or `RowVecs`, both of which have clearly defined semantics.
+Users _must_ wrap matrix which represent collections of inputs in either a `ColVecs` or `RowVecs`, both of which have clearly defined semantics which are hard to confuse.

 By design, there is also no discrepancy between the number of inputs in the collection, and the `length` function -- the `length` of a `ColVecs`, `RowVecs`, or `Vector{<:Real}` is